TK-UF/Postdoctoral-Associate/README.md

 Duties include:
 -	Designing and performing experiments using a variety of techniques including: conventional and realtime PCR/RT-PCR, immunoprecipitation, chromatin immunoprecipitation, Western blotting, FACS, Sanger sequencing, next-generation sequencing, and various Capture-Seq approaches, CRISPR-Cas editing of genomes, virus isolation of suspect human, animal and insect pathogens, transfection and transduction of cells, transformation of cells to establish new cell lines, reverse genetics of viruses, cloning and protein purification.

-•	Maintaining proper lab records.
+-	Maintaining proper lab records.

-•	Providing guidance and training for undergraduate and graduate student researchers.
+-	Providing guidance and training for undergraduate and graduate student researchers.

-•	Preparation of manuscripts.
+-	Preparation of manuscripts.
 May also assist in grant writing.

-•	Laboratory maintenance, including equipment maintenance, and ordering of supplies as needed.
+-	Laboratory maintenance, including equipment maintenance, and ordering of supplies as needed.

-•	Other duties as assigned, which may include attending scientific conferences and meetings.
+-	Other duties as assigned, which may include attending scientific conferences and meetings.

 The laboratory (BSL2) is situated in an academic research building at the main campus in Gainesville surrounded by many excellent labs and core facilities (including BSL3 and insect facilities) with tremendous training opportunities for cutting-edge techniques.

-Please select the link and apply directly via Careers At UF.
+Please apply directly via Careers At UF (See link above).